Identity theft protection vs. Privacy protection: do companies need both?

 However, while prominent identity theft protection services, including LifeLock, Identity Force, ID Shield, and others, rely on powerful security capabilities, their efforts are reactionary, not preventative.
 Simply put, they don’t prevent identity theft.
 They help customers minimize the damages and restore their life after it occurs.

 Today, most identity theft protection services lack the key element needed to truly safeguard users: privacy protection.
 Experts agree that keeping personal information private is an actionable way to avoid identity theft.
 Thus, comprehensive protection can be ensured when identity theft protection and privacy protection work together.
-This combination provides a sustainable formula to protect both businesses and individuals by securing employees’ personal information and safeguarding company data and IT infrastructure.

 Employee privacy protection keeps companies secure